seregero00/Art_Bible/docs/index.md

             3.8 User interface
             3.9 Technical Guidelines
      - 4. Examples
-     - 5. Applications to our project
+     - 5. General Advices
-     - 6. Task
-     - 7. References
+     - 6. References

 ****
 ## What is an Art Bible?